 — Do You Do Shoots For Children?

-My studio also isn't particularly child-friendly - there are metal light stands and equipment that means a little one will need to be watched and canít charge around quite as freely as they might at home.
-But if you understand that it will take patience on your part as we gently work around your childís moods, then Iím very happy to consider doing the photos for your child or family.
+My studio also isn't particularly child-friendly - there are metal light stands and equipment that means a little one will need to be watched and canít charge around as freely as they might at home.
+But if you understand that it will take patience on your part as we gently work around your childís moods, then Iím very happy to consider doing the photos for your child.